Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/Extrude/documentation.md

 **_Extrude all input faces._**

+---

-> This node has data inputs and outputs.
+This node has data inputs and outputs.

->
-> This node has geometry inputs and outputs.
+This node has geometry inputs and outputs.

 ### Inputs

+* **_geometry_**

+  * Accepts a single geometry connection (unless the SHIFT key is held).

 * _distance_